mroavi/vim-tomux/README.md

 tomux
 =====

-A minimalistic plugin for sending text to a tmux session.
+A minimalistic plugin for sending text with *tmux*.

 Installation
 ------------